-This section aims to answer some Frequently Asked Questions about fallsassistant.co.uk.
+This section aims to answer some questions you might have about using the Falls Assistant tool.

 How do I use Falls Assistant?